aschrein/aschrein.github.io/_posts/2019-06-13-whatsup-with-my-branches-on-gpu.markdown

 D:
     ret
 ```

-I'm not an expert in control flow analysis or ISA design so I'm sure there is a case that could not be tamed with my toy ISA, although it does not matter as structured CFG should be enough for everyone.
-***Update*** Read more on GCN support for control flow instructions \[[11]\] ch.4 and LLVM implementation \[[15]\].
+Read more on GCN support for control flow instructions \[[11]\] ch.4 and LLVM implementation \[[15]\].
+{: .note}

 Bottom line:

-* Divergence - emerging difference in execution paths taken by different lanes of the same wave
+`Divergence` - Emerging difference in execution paths taken by different lanes of the same wave.
-* Coherence - lack of divergence
+{: .warning}

-* HW needs extra instructions/registers/stack to handle execution mask
+Hardware needs extra instructions/registers/stack to handle execution mask.
+{: .warning}

-  * More branches - more register pressure
+More branches - more register pressure as more values have overlapping life spans.
-* If one lane enters the branch all lanes enter the branch
-  * It could get as worse as 1/N efficiency
+{: .warning}

+Control flow graph is linearized.
+{: .warning}

 ## Execution mask handling examples
+This is not essential material so it's collapsed to save up some space.

+{::options parse_block_html="true" /}
+<details><summary class="info" markdown="span">Click to show!</summary>

 ### Fictional ISA
-I compiled the previous code snippets into my toy ISA and run it on simulator at SIMD32.
-Take a look at how it handles execution mask.
+I compiled the previous code snippets into my toy ISA and ran it on the simulator at SIMD32.
+Take a look at how it handles execution masks.
 ***Update*** Note that the toy simulator always selects the true path first which is not the best method.
 ###### Example 1
 ```nasm